23maverick23/sublime-jekyll/README.md

 ### New in this Release

-The 2.0 release brings some brand new commands for creating posts and drafts, as well as the ability to set per-project settings for paths and defaults.
+The 2.1 release brings some brand new commands for creating posts and drafts, as well as the ability to set per-project settings for paths and defaults.
 Also added is the ability to access existing posts from the Command Palette for making quick edits.
+Finally, you can optionally set your own custom front-matter values to drive per-project defaults, or your own flavor of a front-matter template.

 Installation